Ahmed-Abouzeid/IRC-Dialogue-Extraction-Pipeline/README.md

 ## IRC Processing Software Is A Tool For Gathering And Processing IRC Channels Conversations For Creating One/One Dialogues Files That Can Be Used As Training Data-Set For Deep Neural Networks Used In Dialogue Systems ##

+### Relevant Work and Papers
+Check the semantic relatedness and McGill- ubuntu corpus papers for more information about the history and starting point of that repository.

+### Published Thesis Link
+The work done in my MSc thesis and theoritical background related to that repository work were published as a book and here is the amazon books link: https://www.amazon.com/Pipeline-Architecture-Domain-Specific-Extraction-Different/dp/3668468648

 ### The IRC Processing Software Can Be Used By Running Three Python Scripts (Located In /irc_process) In The Following Order: ###